PierreBSC/Viral-Track/README.md

 Before running Viral-Track, several dependencies must be installed :

 1 .
-The first step is to install [**R software**] (https://www.r-project.org/).
+The first step is to install [**R software**](https://www.r-project.org/).
 Once this is done, several Bioconductor packages  have to be installed too.
 To do so start a R session and type :

 ```r